Where to Develop Film in San Diego in 2023.

 This site contains affiliate links.
 We may receive a commission for purchases made through these links.

-Nelson Photo Supplies is a one-stop-shop for any of your photographic needs.
+Nelson Photo Supplies is a one-stop-shop for al of your photographic needs.
 Film developing is just one of the many things you can expect from this photoshop.

 Aside from getting your film developed, you’ll be able to shop for any camera equipment you may need, get your gear repaired, or even take a class to level up your photography skills.

 While they are capable of processing most film formats that you can find, they also do a great job developing more common sizes.
-35mm, 120, and large format film are all processed in house, whether you like to shoot color, black and white, or even color-reversal slide film.
+35mm, 120, and large format film are all processed in house, whether you like to shoot color or black and white film.

 While located a little bit outside of San Diego, there are still plenty of people in the area who may be interested in checking out Total Photo.

 You’ll be able to get your C-41 color or black and white film developed, whether you shoot 35mm or 120.
-Total Photo offers a relatively quick turnaround time with next day service for color and 2-3 days for black and white.
+Total Photo usually offers a quick turnaround on scans.

 One of the most unique and alluring aspects of this photo lab is their loyalty program, where your 10th roll of film is developed for free!
 This is one of the best deals we’ve seen, as very few darkrooms offer any sort of discount on their services.

 North Coast Photographic Services, or NCPS for short, is a lab located near San Diego in Carlsbad.
 This lab has been developing film since they first opened their doors in 1978.